 Yes, please call (509) 505-5661 to schedule your appointment.
 We will be open on weekdays from 8 am – 5:00 pm and closed for the weekends.
 We are currently scheduling for our opening date of August 1st.

 We recommend having your animals teeth examined and cleaned one to two times a year.
 This keeps good attention to one’s dental condition and keep your animals stinky breath under reasonable control.

-For overnight surgery and similar occasions, we board animals in K9 Country Club, a neighboring facility.
+For overnight surgery and similar occasions, we do have boarding facilities onsite.

 Spaying and Neutering limits the chances of reproductive cancer, as well as removes an animals ability to reproduce.
 Common practice is to have this operation done as early as 6-9 months; however, it can be done at most ages.